 EC2: You know this one.
 Why is it here?
 EC2 is the infrastructure that runs your containers.
 You create EC2 instances and tell your EKS cluster to put your containers there.

 Fargate: It's the serverless way of running containers on EKS.
 You forget about instances and just pay per use.
 More expensive per resource, but allows faster scaling, and it's much simpler to start.

 First, design your services.
-There's way too much to say about this, but for now let's just say that you should first know whether you want a monolith o services, and then understand what each service does. (the following steps don't actually need this, but a real use case does)
+There's way too much to say about this, but for now let's just say that you should first know whether you want a monolith o services, and then understand what each service does.
+If you're designing microservices, read my post about Microservices Design.
+Note: the following steps don't actually need this, but a real use case does.

-Then, code and Dockerize your services. (the following steps don't actually need this, but a real use case does)
+Then, write the code and Dockerize your services.
+Note: the following steps don't actually need this, but a real use case does.